ibmjstart/cf-download/README.md

 ***

 ## Improving performance:
 Projects usually have a enormous amount of dependencies installed by package managers, we highly recommend not downloading these dependencies.
 Using the --omit flag, you can avoid downloading these dependencies and significantly reduce download times.

 #### Java/Liberty:
-We highly reccomend you not download the app/.java and app/.liberty directories in your java/liberty projects.
+We highly recommend you not download the app/.java and app/.liberty directories in your java/liberty projects.
 They are very large and contain many permission issues the prevent proper downloads.
 It is best to omit them.

 #### Node.js:
 npm will download dependencies to the node_modules folder in the app directory.
 By omitting app/node_modules you will greatly decrease download times.
 You can run npm install locally on your package.json after completing a download.

 #### PHP:
 Composer is a popular PHP package manager that installs dependencies to a folder called vendors.
-It is reccomended you omit this folder from the download to ensure a quick and error free download. example: **--omit <path_to_vendors>/vendors**
+It is recommended you omit this folder from the download to ensure a quick and error free download. example: **--omit <path_to_vendors>/vendors**

 ***